 - If only delivery benefits have been used (but not Prime Video, Prime Music, or Prime Gaming), a partial refund may be available.

-- If any streaming benefits have been used (Prime Video, Prime Music, Prime Gaming), a refund is less likely – but it is still worth asking Amazon’s bereavement team directly, as they may exercise discretion in bereavement circumstances.
+- If streaming benefits have been used (Prime Video, Prime Music, Prime Gaming), a refund is less likely – but it is still worth asking Amazon’s bereavement team directly, as they may exercise discretion in bereavement circumstances.

-(Source: Amazon Prime Terms and Conditions, last verified April 2026.)
+(Source: Amazon Prime Terms and Conditions, last verified May 2026.)

-Gift card balance and credits
+Gift card balance

 Any Amazon gift card balance or promotional credit held in the account is treated as an asset of the estate.
-Amazon will transfer balances to the estate on request – contact the bereavement team to arrange this before the account is closed, as once the account is closed, the balance cannot be recovered.
+This is one of the most important things to check before closing the account.

 What happens to digital content

 This is the most important thing to understand before you close an Amazon account: most digital content cannot be transferred to another account.
+When you purchase digital content from Amazon, you are buying a licence to access it – not ownership of the underlying content.

 Kindle books